Barankin-Type Bound for Constrained Parameter Estimation: Conclusion

 \section{Conclusion}

 In this paper, we derived the LU-CBTB for constrained parameter estimation.
 This bound is a constrained Barankin-type bound that requires Lehmann-unbiasedness, rather than the conventional but restrictive mean-unbiasedness.
+The LU-CBTB is a lower bound on the WMSE, and thus, depends on the weighting matrix in the general case.
 It was shown that the LU-CBTB is tighter than or equal to the recently proposed LU-CCRB.
 The proposed bound coincides with the conventional CBTB for linear constraints, while for nonlinear constraints it may be a useful performance benchmark in cases where the CBTB is not.
 Generally, the LU-CBTB is lower than the CBTB, not because it is a loose performance bound but because the CBTB is not a lower bound for common estimators in many problems.
 In the simulations, we have considered DOA estimation of an unknown QPSK signal.
 In this example, Cram$\acute{\text{e}}$r–Rao-type bounds do not exist, while the LU-CBTB and the CBTB can be used.
 It was clearly shown that the LU-CBTB is more appropriate than the CBTB for performance analysis of the CML estimator in terms of providing reliable performance benchmarks and characterizing the CML error behavior.
 Topics for future work include Lehmann-unbiasedness for misspecified parameter estimation \cite{THANH_MISSP,CCRB_misspecified}, random parametric constraints \cite{PREVOST_CHAUMETTE_RANDOM}, and Bayesian parameter estimation under various parametric structures \cite{JOURNAL_EYAL,ROUTTENBERG_BAY_PER,FAUSS_KULLBACK}.

 \appendices